qcodespp/qcodespp.github.io/_sources/offline_plotting.rst.txt

       - number of data points in x
       - number of data points in y
       - Interpolates the data to the given number of points in x and/or y
+    * - Sort
+      - n/a
+      - n/a
+      - Rearranges the data such that X or Y is sorted in ascending order.
     * - `Roll X <https://numpy.org/doc/2.2/reference/generated/numpy.roll.html>`__
       - position
       - amount